hraberg/Shen.java/README.md

 ### The Shen Test Suite

-Is starting to look better, a few typed tests fail a few blows the stack.
+Is now close to passing.
+Functionaly it seems to work, but one test blows the stack.
 It is run at the end of the build:

     ./build

     [... loads of output ...]

     passed ...
-129
+145
-    failed ...11
+    failed ...0
-    pass rate ...92.14285714285714%
+    pass rate ...100.0%

     ok
     0

-    run time: 28.0 secs
+    run time: 40.0 secs

-The tests suite has 146 tests, above I've commented out the ones that blows the stack to get to the end.
+The tests suite has 146 tests, above I've commented out the one that blows the stack to get to the end.
 It's about to 2x slower than [`shen.clj`](https://github.com/hraberg/shen.clj) running all 146 tests.